Create a customer database. The foundation of your CRM for sales, service and compliance

 What is a customer database – and how does it differ from a contact list?

-A customer database is a digital system for the structured recording and maintenance of all relevant information about existing and potential customers: Contact details, purchase history, communication history, service requests, interests, contract status and more.
+A customer database is a digital system for the structured collection and maintenance of all relevant information about existing and potential customers: contact details, purchase history, communication history, service requests, interests, contract status and more.
 It forms the basis for effective customer relationship management (CRM).

-The term customer file is often used synonymously – but in a narrower sense it refers to the data records themselves, e.g. as an exported table or documentation of individual customer profiles.
-Modern CRM systems combine both levels: They bring together customer files in a central, interactive database.
+The term customer file is often used synonymously, but in a narrower sense it refers to the data records themselves, e.g. as an exported table or documentation of individual customer profiles.
+Modern CRM systems combine both levels: they consolidate customer files in a central, interactive database.

 How to create a customer database in 5 steps

-Consider which processes are to be supported: Is it primarily about sales, customer service, marketing or everything together?
-This is the basis for system selection.
+Consider which processes need to be supported: Is it primarily sales, customer service, marketing, or all of the above?
+This is the basis for selecting a system.

-Whether an intuitive tool for beginners or a scalable solution with automation: choose a system that suits your IT landscape and team size.
+Whether you need an intuitive tool for beginners or a scalable solution with automation, choose a system that fits your IT landscape and team size.

-Use existing customer files from Excel, ERP or email programs, check them for duplicates and ensure GDPR-compliant processing.
+Use existing customer files from Excel, ERP or email programmes, check them for duplicates and ensure GDPR-compliant processing.

 Define rules and roles: Which fields are mandatory?
 Who maintains which information?
 Which workflows run automatically?